The History of The Animals, Animals II, Animals III, Animal Tracks,

 The Animals 2000 - 2001 (2nd Generation Pt.3)

-By the end of 1999 The Animals were in high demand and were attracting much higher profile shows and revenues so Hilton and John decided to replace the existing long standing North East line-up of the band with higher profile musicians.
+As The Animals were in high demand by the end of 1999 and were attracting much higher profile shows and revenues, Hilton and John reluctantly agreed with the band's management to replace the existing long standing North East line-up of the band with higher profile ex-60's musicians.

 Long standing keyboard player Steve Hutchinson was replaced by London keyboardist Dave Rowberry who had been a member of The Animals in the 1960's for 18 months after Alan Price left the band.
-Bass player Martin Bland was replaced by London musician Jim Rodford from 70's band The Kinks.
-Long standing guitarist Steve Dawson was not included in the new line-up, and the job of new front-man went to singer Tony Liddle (vocalist from Saxon and The Tygers of Pan Tang).
+Bass player Martin Bland was replaced by London musician Jim Rodford from 60/70's band The Kinks.
+Long standing guitarist Steve Dawson was not included in the new line-up, and the job of new front-man strangely went to rock singer Tony Liddle (previously the vocalist for Saxon and The Tygers of Pan Tang).

-This was a change that took Hilton and John's second generation of The Animals into a different direction and was unfortunately relatively short lived, resulting in Hilton Valentine, who was unhappy about the new changes, leaving the band in April 2001 to live in the USA.
+This was a change that took Hilton and John's reincarnation of The Animals into a different direction and was unfortunately relatively short lived, resulting in Hilton Valentine, who was unhappy about the new changes, leaving the band in April 2001 to live in the USA which brought an end to their very sucessful reincarnation of The Animals band.

 The Animals 2000 -2001 featuring Tony Liddle, Jim Rodford, Hilton Valentine, Dave Rowberry and John Steel